 Nick uses a humanistic approach in therapy.
 He believes that all beings are basically good, yet we are subject to several difficulties simply by being alive.
 He is direct but compassionate with his adolescent boys--he knows how to push them into their work in a playful way, because after all, he was once an adolescent boy too!
 Nick finds the most value in life through interpersonal connection, and it is his goal as a therapist and human to have meaningful interactions with everyone he encounters.
 Rather than seeking to fix people’s problems, Nick hopes to empower people to reach their own goals.

 He specializes in addiction counseling, attachment issues, trauma-informed therapy, depression, anxiety, and screen overuse.
 His own research includes the ways in which screen overuse affects the developing brain.
 Nick is fascinated by neurology and mindfulness, and often brings current research into his work with students and families.
 He is certified in Post-Traumatic Growth Somatic Therapy and holds clinical licensure in Colorado and Utah.

 At the end of the day, Nick just wants to understand why we do the things we do.
 He is curious and wants to learn.
 Over anything else, Nick appreciates a good conversation.
-If Nick wasn’t a therapist, he’d either be a songwriter in Nashville or a baseball statistician.
-Aside from his usual outdoor joys of snowboarding, backpacking, rock-climbing, and canoeing, Nick adores Boston sports teams, a quirky novel, and plays in a rock n’ roll band.
+Aside from spending time outdoors, Nick adores Boston sports, a quirky novel, and playing his guitar.